 - Cosmetic.
 Most people would prefer not to have a heaped up scaly red lesion on their skin.

-- Diagnostic error: You cannot always clinically be certain that a larger AK is not an SCC.
+- Diagnostic error: You cannot always clinically be certain that a larger AK is not a SCC.

 Intraepithelial carcinoma (Bowen’s disease or in situ carcinoma)

-I will consider the terms intraepithelial carcinoma and Bowen’s disease to be synonymous [ ].
+For present purposes, I will consider the terms intraepithelial carcinoma and Bowen’s disease to be synonymous.

 In Bowen’s disease / IEC, the clone of cells is confined to the epidermis and has not breached the basement membrane.
 Such lesions are, by definition, not malignant.
-By contrast with actinic keratoses, this dysplasia involves the full thickness of the epidermis.
+By contrast with actinic keratoses, in Bowen’s disease / IEC the dysplasia involves the full thickness of the epidermis.
 One can envisage Bowen’s disease as further along the pathway of carcinogenesis than an AK.

 Some images of IEC/Bowen’s are shown below.